needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 ### Downloading in Advance

-Calling the `Addressables.DownloadDependencies()` method loads the dependencies for the address or label that you pass in.
+Calling the `Addressables.DownloadDependenciesAsync()` method loads the dependencies for the address or label that you pass in.
 Typically, this is the asset bundle.

 The `AsyncOperationHandle` struct returned by this call includes a `PercentComplete` attribute that you can use to monitor progress of downloads.
 You can use the percent complete to display a progress bar and have the app wait until the content has loaded.